Data lineage vs. data traceability: Unraveling key differences

 Data lineage and data traceability are two essential components in data management.
-Each plays a pivotal role in offering valuable insights and improving data quality.
+Each play a pivotal role in offering valuable insights and improving data quality.

 Data lineage maps the journey of data from its origin, usage, and transformations, while data traceability or business lineage serves a slightly distinct purpose.